Mental lexicon: Bilingual development

 The development of the mental lexicon in bilingual children has increased in research over recent years, and has shown many complexities including the notion that bilingual speakers contain additional and separate mental lexicons for their other languages.
 Selecting between two or more different lexicons has shown to have benefits extending past language processes.
 Bilinguals significantly outperform their monolingual counterparts on executive control tasks.
 Researchers suggest that this enhanced cognitive ability comes from continually choosing between L1 and L2 mental lexicons.
 Bilinguals have also shown resilience against the onset of Alzheimer's disease, monolinguals being an average of 71.4 years old and the bilinguals 75.5 years old when symptoms of dementia were detected, a difference of 4.1 years.

+A growing body of research is suggesting that bilingual individuals do not have two distinct internal representations (or mental dictionaries) of vocabulary, but rather an integrated representation of a vocabulary that consists of all of the known words from both languages equally represented within their internal systems.
+This distinction between two separate dictionaries and a single, integrated dictionary can be seen through bilingual individuals activating words in both languages at the same time, even when attempting to speak in only one language.
+When bilinguals access their integrated vocabulary system, they rely on their executive control processes to suppress activation of the words in the language that they intend to not be using.
+Recent neuroimaging studies have demonstrated that increased activity in the anterior cingulate and dorsolateral prefrontal cortex are linked to this executive control process.

 Neurological considerations

 Studies have shown that the temporal and parietal lobes in the left hemisphere are particularly relevant for the processing of lexical items.

 The following are some hypotheses pertaining to semantic comprehension in the brain: